Philip Marlowe: Biographical notes

-Philip Marlowe is a fictional character created by Raymond Chandler in a series of novels including The Big Sleep; Farewell, My Lovely; and The Long Goodbye.
+Philip Marlowe is a Los Angeles-based private detective created by Raymond Chandler in a series of novels including The Big Sleep; Farewell, My Lovely; and The Long Goodbye.
 Chandler is not consistent as to Marlowe's age.
 In The Big Sleep, set in 1936, Marlowe's age is given as 33, while in The Long Goodbye (set 14 years later), Marlowe is 42.
-In a letter to D. J. Ibberson of April 19, 1951, Chandler noted among other things that Marlowe is 38 years old and was born in Santa Rosa, California.
+In a letter to D. J. Ibberson dated April 19, 1951, Chandler noted among other things that Marlowe is 38 years old and was born in Santa Rosa, California.
 He had a couple of years at college and some experience as an investigator for an insurance company and the district attorney's office of Los Angeles County.
 He was fired from the DA's office for insubordination (or as Marlowe put it, "talking back").
 The DA's chief investigator, Bernie Ohls, is a friend and former colleague and a source of information for Marlowe within law enforcement.

 As with his age, Chandler is not consistent as to Marlowe's height: in The Long Goodbye he is described as being "six feet, one half inch", while in Farewell My Lovely Marlowe describes one of his clients, Lindsay Marriott, as having "an inch more of height than I had, which made him six feet one" – meaning Marlowe is six feet tall himself.
 He weighs about 190 lb.
 He is described as having dark hair and a medium heavy build (Farewell, My Lovely); dark brown hair with some grey and brown eyes (The Long Good-bye).
 Marlowe first lived at the Hobart Arms, on Franklin Avenue near North Kenmore Avenue (in The Big Sleep) but then moved to the Bristol Hotel, where he stayed for about 10 years.
 By 1950 (in The Long Good-bye) he has rented a house on Yucca Avenue in Laurel Canyon and continued at the same place in early 1952 in Playback, Chandler's last full-length Marlowe novel.

 His office, originally on the seventh floor of an unnamed building in 1936, is at #615 on the sixth floor of the Cahuenga Building by March–April 1939 (the date of Farewell, My Lovely), which is on Hollywood Boulevard near Ivar.
 North Ivar Avenue is between North Cahuenga Boulevard to the west and Vine Street to the east.
 The office telephone number is GLenview 7537.
 Marlowe's office is modest and he does not have a secretary (unlike Sam Spade).
 He generally refuses to take divorce cases.